 In 2015, it was calculated that businesses lose USD 400 billion annually due to data breaches and online fraud.
 But due to an extreme boost in cyber-criminal activities last year, Cybercrime Magazine predicts the loss to cross USD 10.5 Trillion annually.

 Shai Cohen, the senior VP of Global Fraud & Identity Solutions at TransUnion reviewed the crises.
 As per him, billions of people were forced to stay at home.
 Due to this, industries got disrupted in unimaginable ways.
 The massive hit of cybercrime is the sole reason for the sudden shift to the online world.
-Before businesses could adapt to the change, the fraudsters gained from the situation.
+Unfortunately, before businesses could adapt to the change, the fraudsters gained from the situation.

 Types of Frauds That Affected Different Industries